 A new red bean variety contains higher levels of iron and zinc and represents Honduras’ first official release of a bio-fortified bean, according to Dr. Juan Carlos Rosas, Coordinator of the Zamorano Bean Research Program.
 It is also characterized by strong agronomic performance and market acceptance.
 The two new varieties of black beans are well adapted to climate change, more resistant to virus, and have strong commercial acceptance.

 Ing.
-Jeovany Perez, Executive Director of DICTA, commented that these new varieties have been the product of a team effort between institutions, “Dr. Roses is a very important character for Honduras.
+Jeovany Perez, Executive Director of the Directorate of Agricultural Science and Technology (DICTA) of the Ministry of Agriculture and Livestock of Honduras, commented that these new varieties have been the product of a team effort between institutions.
+“Dr. Rosas is a very important person for Honduras.
 The link between DICTA and ZAMORANO strengthens us as a country.
-The seeds we liberate are used by all producers and these new varieties will be an alternative for export and a great advantage to improve the nutritional condition of people, especially children.
-Thanks to ZAMORANO, especially Dr. Roses, for their contributions. “
+The seeds we release are used by all producers and these new varieties will be an alternative for export and offer a great advantage to improving the nutritional condition of people, especially children,” Perez said.
+“Thanks to ZAMORANO, especially Dr. Rosas, for their contributions. “

 The new bean varieties were validated in other Central American countries, and are being released by the Honduran Ministry of Agriculture and Livestock.
 ZAMORANO, through the Zamorano Bean Research Program, partnered with the Ministry’s Directorate of Agricultural Science and Technology to inform producers and representatives of leading organizations about the new varieties.